romkatv/advent-of-code-2019/README.md

 position `k*c + b` for some `k` and `b`.
 Composition of linear functions is itself a linear function, which means that applying all 100 shuffling steps from the input file will move each card according to some linear function.
-Composing this function with itself `n` times using the simple, elegant and efficient [Exponentiation by squaring]( https://en.wikipedia.org/wiki/Exponentiation_by_squaring) algorithm will once again give us a linear function.
+Composing this function with itself `n` times using the simple, elegant and efficient [exponentiation by squaring]( https://en.wikipedia.org/wiki/Exponentiation_by_squaring) algorithm will once again give us a linear function.
 This isn't the function we need though.
 In part 2 we are asked for the *inverse* transformation.
 How do you invert `k*c + b` where all numbers are integers modulo `m`?